Australian Business Structures: Which Is Best for Tax and Liability?

 A Sole Trader immediately comes to mind when most people think of a small business owner.
 The Sole Trader structure is for individuals doing business on their own.
 This structure preserves your right to make all decisions about your business but clouds any distinction between your personal and business assets.

-The costs of becoming a Sole Trader are minimal and the application process is relatively simple compared to other business structures.
+The costs of becoming a Sole Trader are minimal, and the application process is relatively simple compared to other business structures.
 Ongoing administration costs are also smaller.
 If all this sounds too good to be true, it might be.

 Sole Traders are not wholly separate legal entities from their owners, which means that if your business is sued, you could end up paying the costs from your personal assets.
 You’ll also be stuck personally with your business debts, including any tax obligations incurred.